-A l’Etoile d’Or – meaning “At the Golden Star” – you may just see stars yourself, as Denise Acabo entertains royalty and celebrities when they’re in search of France’s best chocolate and candy all under one roof in Paris.
-But the real golden star that shines is Denise Acabo.
+À l’Etoile d’Or (meaning “At the Golden Star”), you may just see stars yourself.
+Denise Acabo entertains devoted celebrities, tourists and locals when they’re in search of the best French chocolate and candy in Paris.

 Not much has changed since before the lockdowns.
-Surfacing out of the Paris Blanche metro station, the Moulin Rouge cabaret signals Pigalle, the border between the 9th and 18th arrondissements.
+Surfacing out of the nearby Paris Blanche metro station, the Moulin Rouge cabaret signals the border between the 9th (Pigalle) and 18th (Montmartre) arrondissements.

-Before being lured up the hill to visit Montmartre, a visit to Denise Acabo’s tiny boutique awaits just 5 minutes’ walk away in the other direction in the 9th. À l’Etoile d’Or is tucked away on the left in Rue Pierre Fontaine with its wooden-panels, dating from 1903.
+Before being lured up the hill to visit Montmartre, a visit to Denise Acabo’s curiosity chocolaterie awaits just 5 minutes’ walk away in the other direction in the 9th. À l’Etoile d’Or is tucked away on the left in Rue Pierre Fontaine with its wooden-panels, dating from 1903.

 Is Chocolate an Aphrodisiac?